Atorvastatin causes insulin resistance and increases

 It is important to note that while atorvastatin may contribute to insulin resistance, the benefits of the medication in lowering cholesterol and reducing the risk of cardiovascular diseases should not be overlooked.
 It is recommended to discuss any concerns about insulin resistance with a healthcare provider, who can provide individualized advice and guidance.

-See also Atorvastatin price walgreens
+See also Atorvastatin calcium tablets ip

 Overall, understanding the role of atorvastatin in insulin resistance can help individuals make informed decisions about their cholesterol management and overall health.
 It is crucial to maintain a healthy lifestyle, including regular exercise and a balanced diet, to mitigate the potential effects of atorvastatin on insulin resistance.